 Total cost for the basics if everything’s brand new, about $150 – $350.
 Sometimes you can find a decent beginner package like this one currently on Amazon:

 Let’s start with where NOT to go.
 Generally, any place posted with a sign that prohibits metal detecting is off-limits.
 Private property without the owner’s permission is a no-go.
 Also, Federal land is extremely likely to be off-limits.

 Beyond that, it gets to be a bit of a research project.
 Some town property you can hunt on, some you can’t.
 Beaches may have specific regions that aren’t allowed.
 The secret is to determine who manages, owns, or controls the land you want to use your detector on.
 In most cases, they can tell you if it’s allowed if you simply ask.

 Other than that, you can detect on your own property, beaches, parks, schools, fairgrounds, campgrounds, a lot of public open land, creek beds, old trails, jetties and piers, and more.
-Remember, it’s safest to double check so you don’t break a law or get chased off the property.
-Places like schools and fairgrounds should only be visited when they’re not in-session; and leave them in as good a shape as when you arrived.
+Remember, it’s safest to double-check so you don’t break a law or get chased off the property.
+Places like schools and fairgrounds should only be visited when they’re not in session.
+Remember to leave them in as good a shape as when you arrived.